JohnsonJiang1996/AdvAttack_LLM4TS/README.md

 ```

 ### 3️⃣ Try It Out
-Run our experiments on your favorite LLM and dataset combo referring to the instructions in  [attack code](attack/).
+Run our experiments on your favorite LLM and dataset combo combination by following the instructions in  [attack code](attack/).

 ---